Bosonic quantum Hall droplets in rapidly rotating two-dimensional Bose-Einstein condensates

-\emph {Stationary and rotating droplet arrays.---}We now show that the single droplet state in Eq.~(\ref{phir}) can be used in constructing stationary droplet arrays of any configuration.
-Let's consider a coherent superposition of a number of single droplet states $\psi_j$, each containing $N_j$ atoms and centered at $\br_j$, i.e.,
+\emph {Stationary and rotating quantum Hall droplet arrays.---}We now show that the single quantum Hall droplet state in Eq.~(\ref{phir}) can be used in constructing stationary quantum Hall droplet arrays of any configuration.
+Let's consider a coherent superposition of a number of single quantum Hall droplet states $\psi_j$, each containing $N_j$ atoms and centered at $\br_j$, i.e.,

-where $\mu_j$ is the chemical potential of the $j$-th droplet.
+where $\mu_j$ is the chemical potential of the $j$-th quantum Hall droplet.
 Since each droplet is characterized by a finite radius, we can choose ${\br_j}$ to be sufficiently apart from each other such that there is no overlap between any two droplets, i.e., $\psi_i(\br - \br_i) \psi_j(\br - \br_j) = 0$ for any $i\neq j$.
 In this case, it can be easily verified $\psi(\br,t)$ in Eq.~(\ref{phirtarray}) is a solution to Eq.~(\ref{TDGProtate}).
 Since there is no overlap between different droplets, the total density of the condensate is stationary, i.e.,

-We emphasize that such a droplet array can be of any configuration as long as different droplets have no overlaps.
-As two simple examples, we show in Fig.~\ref{fig:FIG3} a 2D droplet lattice and a circular droplet array constructed using single droplet states containing the same number of atoms.
-By time evolving these states we have verified that the densities of the arrays so constructed are indeed stationary.
-Similar to our previous discussions of the moving single droplet we can also construct droplet arrays that performs rigid-body rotations at the cyclotron frequency $\omega_c$ by taking
+We emphasize that such a quantum Hall droplet array can be of any configuration as long as different droplets have no overlaps.
+As two simple examples, we show in Fig.~\ref{fig:FIG3} a 2D quantum Hall droplet lattice and a circular quantum Hall droplet array constructed using single quantum Hall droplet states containing the same number of atoms.
+By time evolving these states we have verified that the densities of the arrays so constructed are indeed stationary~\cite{SM}.
+Similar to our previous discussions of the moving single quantum Hall droplet we can also construct quantum Hall droplet arrays that performs rigid-body rotations at the cyclotron frequency $\omega_c$ by taking

 where $\br_j(t)$ are cyclotron trajectories all centered at the origin.